 Unlike regular student employment, all of the work-study money earned during a calendar year are excluded from the financial contribution by a student when applying for aid in the following year.
 Any unused work-study awarded amounts are forfeited for the next academic year.

 It is a student’s responsibility to find a work-study position.
 The Career Services Office, located in the Student Success Center, suite 125, maintains a student jobs database.
-Titan Jobs contains work-study, student assistance, internship and permanent job listings.
+Handshake contains work-study, student assistance, internship and permanent job listings.
 We also encourage students to contact departments related to their fields of endeavor in addition to these postings, as some positions are not announced.

 It is important to look for and secure a position early during the fall term.
 Positions do become available throughout the semesters but in small numbers.

 To qualify for the work-study aid, the students must file the FAFSA, receive and accept financial aid on their award notice.
 The students must be enrolled at least halftime in order to maintain their eligibility throughout the employment.

 Note: If you do not qualify for work-study or you are an international student, you may still be employed as a student assistant.
 Student assistant wages are paid solely by the employer.
 Handshake also contains listings for part-time student assistant positions (no work-study award needed).